 In this process, you are shifting your focus from the goals to establishing a sustainable practice.

 As you go through the steps, your goal is no longer an abstraction, a “should”, that you impose on yourself.
 You engage in a negotiation, where all the parties in presence get to know each other better: You get a better understanding of the goal itself, of yourself, of what this goal means to you, and of realistic ways to go about it.
 From this place, you have improved your motivation, and you are better able to set sustainable goals.

 You are developing a practice, i.e. an environment that is conducive to producing the results you want.

-Sunflower Mind® is a project of LifeSherpa®, a nonprofit social enterprise that fosters creative mindfulness & the mindful pursuit of happiness
+Sunflower Mind® is a project of LifeSherpa®, a nonprofit social enterprise that fosters everyday mindfulness as creative interaction with life

 |LifeSherpa Blog||Mindfulness Resources|